jasonebox/SICE_classes/README.md

 see examples of ok classes in [2019 example](https://github.com/jasonebox/SICE_classes/blob/main/Figs/2019-08-02_classes_SVM5bands_02_04_06_08_21.png)

 ## flooded_snow
+new comment: use RGB image instead of the following.

-use band 08 to band 02 ratio output by ./src/from/SICE_classes_SVC_v2.py
+band 08 to band 02 ratio output by ./src/from/SICE_classes_SVC_v2.py

 load the tif in QGIS, adjust contrast to from 1 to 1.6, then see the bright areas.